Chatsworth House, Garden, Farmyard, Shops and Restaurants are open until 4 January 2015, and closed on 24, 25, 26 December and 1 January 2015.

 The 1,000 acre park and the Farm Shop and restaurant are open all year around.

-Chatsworth’s renowned Christmas decorations are on display in the grand rooms on the two lower floors of the house from 8th November to 23rd December.
-Each year, a different theme offers a unique experience.
+Chatsworth’s renowned Christmas decorations are on display in the grand rooms on the two lower floors of the house from 8th November to 4th January (closed 24, 25, 26 December and 1 January).
+This year’s theme will be ‘Alice’s Wonderland’.
 There are also be inspirational gift ideas and Christmas markets during this time.
 For more information visit their website.

 During 2014, Chatsworth has the following exhibitions taking place which are free with admission: